paul-pw/LightData/README.md

 # arduino-datenprotokoll_NWT-Project
-new Data Protocol for use in arduino, especialy targeted for the use with glas fiber cables
+new Data Protocol for use in arduino, especialy targeted for the use with fiber optics cables